-How Much Does Data Recovery of a Hard Drive Cost
+How Much Does Data Recovery of a Hard Drive Cost in South Africa

 Hard drive data recovery costs typically range from R1,500 to R5,000 for logical damage, and R5,000 to R15,000 or more for physical damage, depending on the severity and specific circumstances.

-Factors That Affect Costs of Recovery
+Factors That Affect the Costs of Hard Drive Recovery

 Type of Damage